matthieu-viel/vim-configuration/README.md

 ##Ready-to-use vim configuration for PHP development

 This is my personal vim configuration as a php IDE.
-Almost ready to use, just clone the repository into your .vim folder and create a symlink to replace .vimrc
+Almost ready to use, just clone the repository into your .vim folder and create a symlink to replace .vimrc.

 This will install following modules as submodules: